rungulus/Bucket/README.md

 `allowedChannelId` can also be the ID of a thread, if that's more your speed.

-3. Open a terminal/command prompt in the validation folder and run `node bucket2.mjs`
+3. Open a terminal/command prompt in the `/bot/` folder and run `node bucket2.mjs`

 If you're having issues with the bot, make sure the dependencies are installed by running `npm install discord.js node-fetch openai`

-Bucket will log responses, and who triggered the bot in the `/logs/` folder.
+Bucket will log responses, and who triggered the bot in the `/bot/logs/` folder.

 ## Future Plans
 - Better Emote Support